Military district: United Kingdom

 From 1995, UK commands and later districts were replaced by regenerative divisions.
 2nd Division, 4th Division, 5th Division and London District acted as regional commands within the UK reporting to Commander Regional Forces.
 Scotland District was absorbed by 2nd Division in 2000.
 The divisions were responsible for training subordinate formations and units under their command for operations in the UK, such as Military Aid to the Civil Community, as well as training units for overseas deployments.
 2nd, 4th and 5th Divisions were replaced by Support Command on 1 November 2011.

 United States

 The military department was a military and administrative command of the US Army.
-Present day US military organization is structured around Unified combatant commands, which encompass different geographical areas and responsibilities.
+The U.S. Army is in the mid-2020s divided into functional commands within the Continental United States and regional commands abroad; the Navy has both functional and regional commands as well.

+Neither service has multiple formations responsible for "raise, train, and maintain" functions within a specific geographical area of responsibility, as the old districts did.

 Reconstruction military districts (1867–1870)

 In March 1867, Congress passed the Reconstruction Acts, a series of acts that included the division of the former Confederate States (excluding Tennessee) into five military districts.
 These districts included: